LinkedInLearning/sql-for-data-analysis-3271025/README.md

 1. In Chapter 5, install suggested extensions for Python and Jupyter when prompted.
 In Select Kernal (Type to Choose Kernal Source), Choose Python Environments -> Python 3.11.4 (Recommended).
 2. PDF Viewer for viewing ERD.
 3. Install the HTML Preview or Open in Default Browser extensions in VS Code to open html files to view.
+4. Before starting this exercise, Create V_Orders View for Chapter 5 Dashboard by running the "Create View V_Orders.sql" file.

 ## Instructor